cnr-ibba/SMARTER-backend/flask-data/smarter/docs/source/accessing/r.rst

       class = "smarter_api")
    }

+``base_url`` is defined for simplicity in order to make all our request to the same server.
 Our functions will take an ``url`` parameter, which will be our API endpoint, and a ``query`` parameter, which will be a list of parameters that will enhance our queries as described in :ref:`Query parameters`